ar7ch/calc/README.md

     docker run -it ar7ch/calc
     ```

-Limitations of Docker do not allow passing quoted arguments to the container (at list without ugly escaping), so you can invoke calculator from the container shell:
+Limitations of Docker do not allow passing quoted arguments to the container (at least without ugly escaping), so you can invoke calculator from the container shell:
 ```sh
 $ calc_cli -h
 $ calc -h # docker version has this symlink